Mass Foundations: Redemption in the Stars

 "Miffed: You thought because I was an elcor.
 Otherwise, I wouldn't be watching them dancing all day," the elcor spoke, his voice lacking any emotion.
 "Pitifully: Elcors are good dancers, but nobody here gives us a chance."

 She looked at the display past the counter, amid the loud noises of the nightclub and its bright, colorful lights.
 The screen across the counter showed news of the repairs the Citadel took in the wake of the attack by Sovereign, a Reaper, and the geth.
 Last month, Shepard disappeared when the Normandy was destroyed.
-But it felt so long ago.
+But it was so long ago.
 Deep down, she missed Shepard.

 "Mockingly: More than they could afford."
 The elcor was also watching the news.
 "Mournful: If it weren't for that station, living on Omega would be downright depressing."